Your external call environment will affect your Zendesk Talk call quality. Here are a few important factors you should consider.

 Imagine the ports like a bunch of little doors -- if they’re closed, the Talk data cannot be passed through, leading to issues with call quality.
 Allowing these ports to be opened for outbound traffic lets traffic through.

 - For WebRTC users, allow UDP Ports 10,000 to 60,000.
 For detailed instructions, see Talk network requirements.

 - Allow TCP Ports 80, 443, 843 and 1935.
 For detailed instructions, see Talk network requirements.

 - Enable Quality of Service (QoS).
 If the existing traffic on your network is close to maxing out your bandwidth, it’s possible that this traffic will battle with Zendesk Talk for the leftover bandwidth.
 If Talk loses the battle, this can cause call drops, bad call quality and your Talk status to go offline.

 - Mac and Windows operating systems might have system firewalls enabled that block the ports required for Talk.
-Ensure your OS firewall and Internet Security software is funneling Talk data correctly.
+Using the port requirements mentioned above, follow the relevant instructions in Talk network requirements to ensure your OS firewall and Internet Security software is funneling Talk data correctly.

 Tip: Since this is network specific, when you work from a different network (like working from your home network), these ports will also need to be open.

 We are here to help.
 We suggest you install the Talk feedback app as a starting point.
 This allows your agents the option to provide feedback on each call after it is over.
 More details are available here on the Zendesk app marketplace.
 Having this information will aid us in discussing and identifying issues.